nineinchnick/yii2-usr/README.md

 * Passphrase generator to help users choose secure passwords.
 * Easier to integrate into current projects by not requiring to modify existing user database table and model.
 Example models and migrations are provided.
 * Support for Google Authenticator for two step authentication using one time passwords.
-* Support for Hybridauth for logging using social site identities.
+* Support for OAuth for logging using social site identities.

 See [the demo](http://demo2.niix.pl).